cagriaksay/fel/README.md

 **Deterministic Flux-Equality Cellular Automaton for Coherent Wave Dynamics**

 This repository contains the reference implementation of the FEL-CA model described in:
-> Aksay, C. "Coherent Wave Interference in a Deterministic Integer Cellular Automaton." *Complex Systems* (2025).
+> Aksay, C. "Coherent Wave Interference in a Deterministic Integer Cellular Automaton."
+(2025).

 ## Supplementary Videos